tamunoWoks/real_capacity/README.md

 1. Asks the user for the advertised storage unit (TB or GB).
 2. Takes the advertised capacity (e.g., "1" for a 1TB drive).
 3. Calculates and displays the real usable capacity in the same unit, accounting for the difference between decimal and binary measurement.

+### Example Output:
+- Input: TB, 1 → Output: "The actual capacity is 0.91 TB"
+- Input: GB, 500 → Output: "The actual capacity is 465.66 GB"

+This helps users understand why their drive appears smaller than advertised in their operating system.